 - Give Him a Normal Life: What he tried to do for Sydney.
 He later tells Sloane that the moment Sloane recruited Sydney into SD-6 was the moment he decided to betray Sloane.

 - Jack Bauer Interrogation Technique: So many times he's probably the proto-example.

 - He Who Fights Monsters: Has always been willing to do "whatever it takes" to protect his family.
-Irina's deception and faked death turned that Up to Eleven.
+Irina's deception and faked death cranked that up.

 - Not So Stoic: When it comes to his daughter, and to a lesser extent, his wife.